consequently/consequently-hugo/content/news/2015/the-point.md

 +++

 My last post to [consequently.org](http://consequently.org) was in late in 2010, well over four years ago.
-You'd be _justified_ in thinking that I'd abandoned the site&mdash;but you'd also be _wrong_.
-I've been tinkering with the site behind the scenes.
-The software I'd been using to maintain the site has long since [fallen into disrepair](https://github.com/TwP/webby), so updating the site meant porting everything to another content management system.
+You'd be _justified_ in thinking that I'd abandoned the place&mdash;but you'd also be _wrong_.
+I've been tinkering with it behind the scenes.
+The software I'd been using to maintain the website has long since [fallen into disrepair](https://github.com/TwP/webby), so updating it meant porting everything to another content management system.
 At least, it would have to mean that, given that I *wasn't* really keen to burn the whole thing to the ground and start again from scratch.
 This required *time*.

 It didn't require _four years_, but it did require an uninterrupted stretch of time to tinker with software, experiment with the design, and finally, piece everything back together.